 What is the cheapest type of driveway?

-In most cases, tarmac is the cheapest form of driveway.
-Most of the cost of driveways is in the labour, and the quicker the install, the cheaper the driveway overall.
+In most cases, tarmac is the cheapest form of the driveway.
+Most of the cost of driveways is in the labour, and the quicker the installation, the cheaper the driveway overall.

 How much should a tarmac driveway cost?

 Expect to pay between £50 - £85 per m² for a new tarmac driveway.

 What is cheaper – asphalt or concrete?

 Asphalt is usually cheaper – printed concrete can cost between £80 - £150 per m².